DiffstarPop: A generative physical model of galaxy star formation history: Diffstar model of individual galaxy SFH

 Motivated by results indicating the robustness of multi-Gyr gas depeletion timescales \citep{semenov_etal17_sfr_efficiency1}, in \citet{alarcon_etal23_diffstar}, the gradual conversion of gas into stars (step 3 above) was modeled via a parameterized function, $\mathcal{F}_{\rm cons}(t\vert\tau_{\rm cons}),$ the consumption function, whose shape was controlled by a free parameter, $\tau_{\rm cons}$, the gas consumption timescale.
 In that formulation, $\mathcal{F}_{\rm cons}(t\vert\tau_{\rm cons})$ explicitly describes how accreted gas becomes available for star formation over a timescale of $\tau_{\rm cons}$ through a convolution of the gas accretion history, $dM_{\rm g}/dt$.
 In practice, this consumption function must be flexible enough to capture the diversity of gas-processing behaviors found across different galaxy formation models and hydrodynamical simulations.
 Distinct physical prescriptions can potentially lead to markedly different gas depletion histories.
 If the functional form of the consumption kernel is too rigid, \dstar SFHs will not accurately reproduce the underlying trends of a given simulation or observed dataset.

 In our updated formulation of the \dstar\ model, we have removed this explicitly parameterized gas consumption function entirely.
-Instead, we directly compute the total accumulated baryonic mass available for star formation at each time, and quantified the efficiency with which gas is turned into stars as a timescale (with units of inverse time).
+Instead, we directly compute the total accumulated baryonic mass available for star formation at each time, and quantify the efficiency with which gas is turned into stars as a timescale (with units of inverse time).
 As a result, variations in gas consumption arise naturally from the interplay between the evolving gas accretion history and the time-dependent efficiency, allowing recently accreted gas parcels to exhibit distinct consumption patterns from earlier-accreted material.
 We adopt the same parameterization for the scaling of efficiency with instantaneous halo mass as in \citet{alarcon_etal23_diffstar}.
 The efficiency peaks at a characteristic mass $\Mcrit$ ( $\sim10^{12}M_{\odot}$ for typical galaxies), and decreases monotonically at both lower and higher masses.

-A caveat of this approach is that, in reality, gas that has already been transformed into stars is no longer available for subsequent star formation.
-Our formulation neglects this depletion, and therefore the inferred efficiencies will be systematically lower, effectively absorbing the impact of the missing gas reservoir.
+A caveat of this approach is that gas already converted into stars is not removed from the available reservoir.
+Consequently, the inferred efficiency should be interpreted as an effective parameter that absorbs the impact of the missing depletion term, rather than as a directly literal measure of the instantaneous star-formation efficiency.
+This simplification reduces the physical interpretability of the efficiency parameter, but we adopt it as a practical tradeoff for computational efficiency, while also avoiding the need to impose a specific gas-consumption functional form that could be misspecified and bias the inferred star-formation histories.

 These updates to the \dstar\ formulation provide a simpler and more efficient foundation for modeling galaxy SFHs while preserving the model’s physical interpretability.
 The new approach no longer requires specifying an uncertain gas consumption function and achieves higher accuracy in reproducing stellar mass and star formation histories across \um, \tng, and \galcus, as shown in Figure~\ref{fig_perfomance_diffstar_smh_sfh}.
 In addition, removing the convolution step yields more than an order-of-magnitude improvement in both runtime and memory efficiency (Figure~\ref{fig_perfomance_diffstar_time_memory}).
 These advances are particularly important for \DstarPop, whose success depends critically on accurate fits to individual galaxy SFHs.
 In the following, we validate the updated Diffstar model and demonstrate that it achieves high-quality fits across multiple simulations.